Journeyman-Joe/placeholder/doc/ref/clone-centerstage.md

 delete the *PowerPlay* reference, and replace it with either *CenterStage* or *CenterStageRR*.
 Leave the `.git` suffix attached.

+(If it's not already clear:
+Clone *CenterStage* if you want the plain FTC SDK.
+Clone *CenterStageRR* if you want the Acme Robotics RoadRunner Quickstart SDK.
+You can clone both, if you want:
+Just use the "up" cursor arrow after the first clone operation, and edit the `git clone` command (arrow and backspace keys only) to point to the other repository.)

 Let's look for a moment at what you've got.
 It's a `git clone` command, pointing your your team GitHub account.
 The string that starts with `ghp_` and ends before the `@` sign is your GitHub Personal Access Token (PAT)